peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 ---
 layout: post
-title: How To Architect Single Page Applications [Part 1]
+title: How To Architect Enterprise Single Page Applications (SPA) [Part 1]
 author: Pete Heard
 excerpt: We discuss the first in a series of techniques for building enterprise Single Page Applications from frameworks such as Angular, React, Ember, Vue, Backbone or Knockout.
 thumbnail: 404.jpg